stakater/developer-handbook/content/git/tbd.md

 **Q 1:** So, question: how do you manage to carry out refactoring and particularly the “major modularization” without using long-lived branches, and while everything is changing so fast?

-**A 1:** The answer is that refactorings must be broken up into changes which incrementally move toward the desired end-state without breaking anything in the meantime.
+**A 1:** The answer is that refactoring must be broken up into changes which incrementally move toward the desired end-state without breaking anything in the meantime.
 It’s a skill, but it can be done!

 **Q 2:** I’ve seen many teams losing time every day trying to fix flaky integration tests?